-Guidance on the preparation of IECEx Certificates and Reports covering more than one identifiable item of equipment

-1. Pre-amble

 Divergent practices between IECEx Certification Bodies in respect of the number of different products that can be covered on a single certificate have potential implications for the easy management of certificates.
 These include the frequency of raising the issue level of a certificate, the listing of ExTR documents on the certificate for each new technical issue and a direct influence on the cost recovery of the scheme.

-There is also the facility for certificates to refer to further documents (for example manufacturer provided reports or drawings) which are not directly controlled within the IECEx Scheme, or publicly available, for basic details of equipment within a range covered by a certificate.
+There is also the facility for certificates to refer to further documents (for example manufacturer provided reports or drawings) which are not directly controlled within the IECEx System, or publicly available, for basic details of equipment within a range covered by a certificate.

-The purpose of this Operational Document is to provide a standardised approach for the preparation of IECEx Certificates and Reports covering more than one identifiable item of equipment.

-A further point to note is the importance of being able to match the list of models covered by a certificate with the specific model reference as listed or displayed on each product produced.
-This is particularly important during installation, maintenance and repair.
+It is always important that any stakeholder shall be able to match the list of models covered by a certificate with the specific model reference as listed or displayed on each product produced.
+This is particularly important during the design, selection, installation, inspection, maintenance and repair of equipment used in hazardous areas.

-2. Purpose of Certificates

-Certificates are used by different people for different reasons.
-The following is intended to capture all major uses:

-By potential purchasers, to search the IECEx Database for a suitable product

-By the purchaser, to satisfy local regulatory bodies and insurers regarding an installation

-By the manufacturer, to satisfy local regulatory authorities regarding compliance of a product

-By the manufacturer, to satisfy his insurer regarding steps taken to avoid product liability claims (however expressed in different countries)

-By the manufacturer, as a marketing aid

-By the manufacturer, to identify which products are covered by the certificate

-By the certifier, to identify which products are covered by the certificate

-By the IECEx Scheme, to promote the scheme

-By the IECEx Scheme, as a source of revenue

-By the manufacturer, purchaser, installer and user of the equipment to transfer specific information needed for installation and use
+1. Scope

+This document provides a standardised approach for the preparation of IECEx Certificates and Reports covering more than one identifiable item of equipment.

+This Operational Document, OD 034 is a supplementary document to OD 009.

+2. Normative references

+IECEx OD 009, Operational Document - Procedures for the Issuing of IECEx Certificates of Conformity, IECEx Test Reports and IECEx Quality Assessment Reports

+IECEx OD 011-2, Guidance on Use of the IECEx Internet based “On-Line” Certificate of Conformity System – Second Generation - Part 2: Creating IECEx Equipment Certificates of Conformity CoCs and supporting Reports (ExTR Summary and QAR Summary)

+IECEx OD 210, Operational Document - Guidance on the preparation of IECEx Equipment Certificates and Reports of a Modular Combination

+3. Terms and definitions

+For the purposes of this document, the terms and definitions given in IEC 60079-0, as well as the following apply.

+NOTE Additional definitions applicable to explosive atmospheres can be found in IEC 60050-426.

+3.1 range of equipment

+types of products that belong to the same product family.
+The conformity assessment for a range of equipment is typically made with one or more representative test samples of that product family covering the complete product range.

+4. Challenges with the range of Ex Equipment

-For most of these purposes, except perhaps items iv) and v), the ideal situation is a one-to-one correspondence between each discrete design of equipment and its certificate, i.e. one certificate covering one product type.
-However, it is acknowledged that certification can be an expensive process and that costs can be saved by covering more than one discreet design (in other terms, a range of equipment) on a single certificate.
-Hence there is often a need to compromise whereby logical ranges of equipment are adequately described and covered in a single certificate.
+For a precise description of the Ex Equipment in a certificate the ideal situation is a one-to-one correspondence between each discrete design of equipment and its certificate, i.e. one certificate covering one product type.
+However, it is acknowledged that certification can be an expensive and time-consuming process and that costs and time can be saved by covering more than one discreet design (in other terms, a range of equipment) on a single certificate.
+This range can be differentiated according to the size of the product variance and the variance of the technical properties.
+Hence there is often a need to compromise whereby the range of Ex equipment is adequately described and covered in a single certificate.
+Therefore, a challenge is to have a logical relation between the certificate and the Ex equipment.